Helene Cooper, Columnist for the New York Times

 Helene Cooper recent news appearances:

-Helene Cooper is a Pentagon correspondent for The New York Times.
-Prior to this assignment, she covered the White House and was The Times' diplomatic correspondent.
+Helene Cooper is a Pentagon correspondent with The New York Times.
+Prior to this assignment, she covered the White House and was The Times’ diplomatic correspondent.
 She joined the newspaper in 2004 as the assistant editorial page editor, a position she held for two years before she ran out of opinions and returned to news.
 She has reported from 64 countries, from Pakistan to the Congo.

-Previously, Helene worked for 12 years at The Wall Street Journal, where she was a foreign correspondent, reporter and editor, working in the London, Washington and Atlanta bureaus.
+Previously, Helene worked for 12 years at the Wall Street Journal, where she was a foreign correspondent, reporter, and editor, working in the London, Washington, and Atlanta bureaus.
 She is the winner of the Raymond Clapper award for Washington reporting (2000), the Sandy Hume award for best reporter under the age of 35 (2001), the Missouri Lifestyle award for feature writing (2002), a National Association of Black Journalists award for feature writing (2004), and the Urbino Press Award for foreign reporting (2011).
 In 2015 she won the Pulitzer Prize for International Reporting, an Overseas Press Club Award for International Reporting, and a George Polk Award for Health Reporting, all three for her coverage of the Ebola crisis.

-Helene holds a bachelor’s degree in journalism from the University of North Carolina at Chapel Hill.
+She holds a bachelor’s degree in journalism from the University of North Carolina at Chapel Hill.